 I don't really feel it's accurate to label an entire person as either 'good' or 'evil' (barring a few obvious exceptions), or to assume that playing expressively has to come from 'good' characteristics (either genuine or pretended by the performer).. there's a lot of really dark music that requires tapping into some not so nice emotions.

-Here's how I've used my life experiences:
+Here's how I've used my life experiences in my violin playing: